Transitions Retreats

 A. See the St. Anthony Spirituality visitor guidelines, which address things like COVID-19 protocols, food storage, parking, items provided, items you might like to bring, items to leave at home, availability of the bookstore, and so on.

-If you'd like be notified when registration opens, go to our Topic Sign up page
+If you'd like be notified about other Transitions events, go to our Topic Sign up page

 and check the box for "TOPIC: Transitions / Grief."